sanazbahargam/SanazBahargam.github.io/_pages/about.md

 title: "Bio:"
 excerpt: "Sanaz Bahargam"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 My name is Sanaz Bahargam.
-I am currently an applied scientist at [Amazon Lab 126](https://amazon.jobs/en/teams/lab126/) (Alexa AI team) wokring on NLP and Deep Learning.
-Before that I was at at Twitter, working on Deep Learning, NLP and Learning to Rank problems with a focus on Seach, Explore, and Trends/Events products.
-During the last few years, I've been extensively working on Learning to Rank, Text Classification, Transfer Learning, Continous learning, and Model Optimization.
+I am currently an applied scientist at [Amazon Lab 126](https://amazon.jobs/en/teams/lab126/) (Alexa AI team) working on NLP and Deep Learning.
+Before that I was at Twitter, working on Deep Learning, NLP and Learning to Rank problems with a focus on Search, Explore, and Trends/Events products.
+During the last few years, I've been extensively working on Learning to Rank, Text Classification, Transfer Learning, Continuous learning, and Model Optimization.

 I completed a Ph.D. degree at the [Computer Science](http://www.cs.bu.edu/) Department of [Boston University](http://www.bu.edu/) in Machine Learning in June 2017.
 My research interests are in the areas of Natural Language Processing, Applied Machine Learning, Deep Learning, and Algorithmic Data Mining.